kubAretip/cyberpunk-crafting-clicker/README.md

 * Enable/disable clicking with F2/F3 key

 ### Additional info
-For crafting item the the best hold time (in Geforce NOW) is ~1500 ms and for deleting item is ~1100ms.
+For crafting and destroing item the the best hold time (in Geforce NOW) is ~1000 ms.
 100% working in Windows 10 and Geforce NOW applicaiton.

 ### Download